Learn to Fix Procrastination & Ensure Work Doesn’t Get IGNORED

 7. Difficult

 On the other end of the scale, it’s too difficult for your current self, you think it’ll be easier tomorrow.
-Your future self will be better equipped to deal with it then, so you leave where it is telling yourself you couldn’t possibly do it.
+Your future self will be better equipped to deal with it then, so you leave it where it is telling yourself you couldn’t possibly do it.

 What Exactly Is Procrastination?

-Procrastination is the extension of a behaviour learned through the evolution of the human race that has kept us safe for millions of years.
+Procrastination is the extension of behaviour learned through the evolution of the human race that has kept us safe for millions of years.

 ‘Hold on’ I hear you say ‘how did he just jump to a couple of rubbish excuses I use to validate why I didn’t do something I felt I was Meant to have got done today?’